vmthunder/spec/cachegroup.rst

 Performance Impact
 ------------------

-The performance of accessing to the volume with local cache will improve.
+The performance of accessing remote cinder volumes will improve.

 Other deployer impact
 ---------------------